UtahMUG/utahmug-website/_posts/2024-04-26-traffic-vc-map.md

 - Roadway capacities for each scenario as calculated in the travel demand model.

 Version 9.0.1 (April 2024) of the travel demand model was used to prepare the data for this web app.
 MAG Forecasts shown are currently draft.

+Additionally, after selecting a roadway segment, there are useful factors and details available by clicking *Calculation Details* at the bottom of the sidebar.

 Corresponding roadway volume forecasts can be found [here](https://unifiedplan.org/traffic-volume-map/) and socioeconomic forecasts can be found [here](https://unifiedplan.org/utah-household-job-forecast-map/).